rsavin/VkToTelegram/README.md

 ## Usage

-You have to create `properties.json` with the following params:
+You have to create `properties.json` file with the following params:

 ```json
 {